-Kalman filter and cousins, recursive estimation, predictive state models, Data assimilation.
+Kalman-Bucy filter and variants, recursive estimation, predictive state models, Data assimilation.
 A particular sub-field of signal processing for models with hidden state.

 In statistics terms, the state filters are a kind of online-updating hierarchical model for sequential observations of a dynamical system where the random state is unobserved, but you can get an optimal estimate of it based on incoming measurements and known parameters.